Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 The main campus building of Guanajuato University is located right in the heart of the city, just a block from the Basilica of Guanajuato.

-The beautiful white building is one of the most photographed construction in Guanajuato and it’s definitely worth a visit.
+The beautiful white building is one of the most photographed constructions in Guanajuato, and it’s definitely worth a visit.

-The origins of the university are related to the Jesuits who have been all over Mexico during the Spanish colonization, building beautiful churches and organizing education.
+The origins of the university are related to the Jesuits, who were all over Mexico during the Spanish colonization, building beautiful churches and organizing education.

 In fact, the building incorporates an important church, Templo de los Hospitales, which caused a little controversy when it was built.